Table of Contents

 The maritime walking path which stretches along the high-rise wall of the fort is quite something special on every evening on warm sunny days, when the diminishing sun reflects in the sea.
 It is a safe haven for many couples to enjoy the romance of nightfall.
 Many families are also occurring here as the day’s windup to chill-out by the sea breeze.

-There is plenty of B&Bs, dormitories, boutique hotels and luxurious hotels suitable for short vacations and long term holidays.
-A large number of boutique hotels are scattered within the borders of the Galle fort and most of them provide a comfortable stay at an affordable rate.
+There is plenty of B&Bs, dormitories, boutique hotels and luxurious hotels suitable for short trips and long term holidays.
+A large number of tourist anchoring in Galle for 2-3 weeks to many months.
+A large number of boutique hotels are scattered within the borders of the Galle fort, most of them provide a comfortable stay at an affordable rate.